SANBI-SA-archive/GCC2016/README.md

 ### SANBI repository for Galaxy Community Conference 2016

 This repository contains posters and other content for the Galaxy Community Conference 2016 (GCC2016).
+Rendered versions of the posters are available on the [releases page](https://github.com/SANBI-SA/GCC2016/releases).

 ### Copyright